This is the multi-page printable view of this section. Click here to print.

 My PRs

-When the GitHub user who created the PR is the same as the GitHub user in the PR Focus Global Settings, the app considers you the PR author and automatically moves the PR into My PRs.
+When the GitHub user who created the PR is the same as the GitHub user whose API token is used in PR Focus, the app considers you the PR author and automatically moves the PR into My PRs.
 PR Focus does not provide a way to manually designate a PR as “mine.”

 Choosing to Watch or Ignore a PR does not move the pull request out of the My PRs column.
-The only way to move a pull request you’ve made is waiting for it to become inactive and move to the Inactive PRs dashboard, or waiting for it to close and move to the Archived PRs dashboard.
+The only way to move a pull request you’ve made is waiting for it to become inactive and automatically move to the Inactive PRs dashboard, or waiting for it to close and automatically or manually move to the Archived PRs dashboard.

 Reviewing PRs

-When the GitHub user in the PR Focus Global Settings is the same as a GitHub user in the requestedReviewers array in the GitHub Pull Request API, PR Focus moves the PR into the Reviewing PRs list.
+When the GitHub user whose API token is used in PR Focus is the same as a GitHub user in the requestedReviewers array in the GitHub Pull Request API, PR Focus moves the PR into the Reviewing PRs list.

 When you review a PR, GitHub automatically adds you to the requestedReviewers array.
 Someone else, such as the PR author, can also add you as a requestedReviewer by requesting a review from you.

-If you do not use this workflow, you can hide the Reviewing PRs list from your dashboards by un-checking the Show Reviewing PRs checkbox in the Global Settings or Repository Settings.
+If you do not use this workflow, you can hide the Reviewing PRs list from your dashboards by un-checking the Show Reviewing PRs checkbox in the global app Settings or Repository Settings.

 Reviewing PRs is enabled by default.